 - Cornyation, a raucous show lampooning San Antonio headlines and personalities.

 - St. Mary’s Oyster Bake, two days of food (including 100,000 oysters) and live music on the St. Mary’s University campus.
 Oyster Bake has been a San Antonio tradition for more than 90 years.

 - The Women’s Fiesta Soccer Tournament, an invitational tournament featuring top teams from around the nation.

 Each year the Fiesta San Antonio Commission accepts several new nonprofit organizations as members sponsoring official Fiesta events.

 Over the years the number of Fiesta royalty fluctuated.
-Today, in addition to the “big three,” the list includes:
+Today, there are seven crowns designated as official Fiesta royalty.
+In addition to the Queen of the Order of the Alamo, King Antonio, and Rey Feo other official royalty includes: